jamesmferris/mentors-chat-app/README.md

 ## Contributing

-Contributions to Mentors Chat are welcome.
+Contributions to Mentors are welcome.
 Please ensure to follow the existing code style and submit pull requests for any new features or bug fixes.

 ## License